 Visual, dynamic proof that all parabola are similar (for a > 0, since for a < 0, only a reflection in x-axis is required)

-Instructions: 1.
-Drag sliders p and q to translate the blue parabola with the transformation g(x) = f(x-q) + p, which is the translation of the general purple one (f(x) = ax2 + bx + c), until its vertex coincides with that of the red parabola (y = h(x) = x2).
+a) Drag sliders p and q to translate the purple parabola with the transformation g(x) = f(x-q) + p until its vertex coincides with that of the red parabola (y = h(x) = x2).

-3. Change the parameters of the general purple parabola by dragging a (keep a > 0), b and c, and repeat steps 1 and 2 above.
+c) Change the parameters of the general purple parabola by dragging a (keep a > 0), b and c.
+Then repeat steps 1 and 2 above.

-Read my article at All parabola similar?
+Read my 1994 article in Pythagoras at All parabola similar?
 Never! for more background.

-Instructions: 1.
-Drag slider k to dilate (enlarge/reduce) the purple parabola y = f(x) = x2 with the shown rectangle ABCD by the dilation transformation g(x) = k.f(x/k) centred at the origin to map onto the green one and A'B'C'D'.
+b) Drag slider k to dilate (enlarge/reduce) the purple parabola y = f(x) = x2 with the shown rectangle ABCD by the dilation transformation g(x) = k.f(x/k) centred at the origin to map onto the green parabola and A'B'C'D'.

 b) If g(x) = ax2 = k.f(x/k), what is the relationship between a and the scale factor k?
 More specifically, what changes in the value of a determine whether one is zooming in' (enlarging) or 'zooming out' (reducing)?

 Further reading: Viewers might also find useful the following related High School Learning Materials from the Common Core Mathematics Curriculum for Algebra of New York State: Lesson 35.

 Back to "Transformations of Graphs"

 Back to "Student Explorations"

 Michael de Villiers, first created approx. 2004, Updated 14 May 2011, 9 January 2019.